-Oklahoma’s 10 million acres of forestlands are among the most diverse in the nation; ranging from the dense pine and hardwood stands of eastern Oklahoma, through the unique Cross Timbers of the central counties, to the riparian forests of our western rivers.
-The diversity of Oklahoma’s landscape presents many natural resource management challenges.
-Most of Oklahoma’s forestlands are privately owned and are facing significant threats from insects and disease, urbanization, invasive species, and wildfire.
-To continue to enjoy the benefits provided by the state’s trees and forests, it is important that Oklahomans work together to conserve, enhance and protect our forests and natural resources for present and future generations.
-The Oklahoma Forest Resource Assessment and Strategy combined provide a comprehensive overview of the state’s forest resources and the critical issues our forests face as well as long-term strategies to address priority forestlands.
+Oklahoma’s 12.5 million acres of forestlands are among the most diverse in the nation; ranging from the dense pine and hardwood stands of eastern Oklahoma, through the unique Cross Timbers of the central counties, to the riparian forests of our western rivers.
+This diversity of Oklahoma’s landscape presents many natural resource management challenges.
+The fact that over 90 percent of Oklahoma’s forestlands are privately owned presents the additional challenge for Oklahoma Forestry Services of working with thousands of landowners to deal with threats from insects and disease, urbanization, invasive species and wildfire.
+It is extremely important that Oklahomans work together to conserve, enhance and protect our forests and the Forest Action Plan provides a foundation for this.
+Oklahoma’s Forest Action Plan provides a comprehensive overview of the state’s forest resources, the critical issues facing our forests and long-term strategies to address priority forestlands.

 Maintaining benefits from Oklahoma’s rural and community forestlands

-The post oak – blackjack oak forest type commonly known as the Cross Timbers is a large woodland area extending from north central Texas through Oklahoma into south Kansas and east Arkansas.
-Because this forest type is essentially noncommercial for timber production, it has never experienced large scale industrial logging.
-Large tracts of old growth post oak and blackjack oak forests are found throughout central Oklahoma with trees as old as 200 to 400 years.
-The Cross Timbers are underappreciated because these small stature trees do not fit the stereotypical view of a forest.
-Research in the Cross Timbers is limited, and our failure to understand these “ancient” forests is contributing to their ongoing destruction and fragmentation, which is a major threat to biodiversity, water quality, and recreational values.
+Another example is the underappreciated post oak – blackjack oak forest type commonly known as Cross Timbers which is a large woodland area extending from north central Texas through Oklahoma into south Kansas and east Arkansas..
+Because this forest type is essentially noncommercial for timber production, it has never experienced large scale industrial logging, but provides many other ecosystem services critical to the area such as improved water quality.
+This ecotype is experiencing intense conversion pressure from urban development, which is leading to fragmentation and threatening forest health by making management difficult.
+Research in the Cross Timbers is limited, and our failure to understand these “ancient” forests is contributing to their ongoing destruction and fragmentation.

 Reducing threats to Oklahoma’s forestlands from wildfires, invasive species and forest pests